November 29, 2017

 While these situations can be awkward, it helps to stay positive and focus on achieving good results.
 That’s something everyone can get behind.

-It’s important to note that an employee’s negative attitude might be reflective of a bigger issue within the organization.
+It’s important to note that an employee’s bad attitude at work might be reflective of a bigger issue within the organization.
 According to several studies, there could be something underneath negative banter that requires further discussion.
 In other cases, negative emotions are indicative of growth, and are part of evaluating an experience.
 A little bit of ranting is healthy sometimes.
 Use this as an opportunity to do a pulse check with the whole team.
 Let people get it out of their system, then move on.

 It can be hard for an employee to change his or her behavior if they’re not clear on what needs to change.
 David Maxfield, Vice President of Research for the corporate training firm VitalSmarts and co-author of Influencer: The New Science of Leading Change, noted in Fast Company, “[In our research we found that] 70% of employees who were aware that their boss was unhappy with their performance couldn’t tell you what they were doing wrong or how they were going to change it.”